Education comes in many forms, whether through years of schooling or months of hands-on training.

 "People can certainly be successful without a degree," said Membrillo.
 "However, they need to choose a path or career where it's not necessary."

 Even at his marketing agency, there are some positions that Membrillo doesn't require a degree for, such as marketing content writers.
-He hires them based on writing samples and tests, and he would consider anyone regardless of whether they graduated college, going off talent and experience rather than schooling.
+He hires them based on writing samples and tests, and he would consider anyone regardless of whether they graduated from college, going off talent and experience rather than schooling.

 Everyone is different.
 There is no right or wrong level of education, no matter what society says.
 People learn in various ways, and it ultimately comes down to what works best for them.